slu-soc1120/syllabus/docs/readings.md

 * Anderson, Chapter 7 - "Deviance and Crime", pp. 160-167
     * read from "Types of Crime" onward
 * Bourgois, Phillipe.
 2008.
 "The Mystery of Marijuana: Science and the U.S. War on Drugs."
-Substance Use and Misuse 43: 581-583. ([ER](http://eres.slu.edu/eres/coursepass.aspx?cid=4443))
+Substance Use and Misuse 43: 581-583. (<a href="http://eres.slu.edu/eres/coursepass.aspx?cid=4443" target="_blank">Electronic Reserves</a>)

 ## Week 09 {-}